UPDATE 13 February 2020: This exchange will close down its operations as of 14 February 2020.

 To find a reliable exchange where you can start an account, just use our Exchange Filters and we'll help you find the right platform for you.

-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Chainrift consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Chainrift consists of four parts: general info, fees, deposit methods and security.

-Chainrift is a cryptocurrency exchange from the states (USA), launched in April 2018.
-America is in many ways one of cryptocurrency’s first cradles and there are several other crypto exchanges from here.
+Chainrift is a crypto exchange from the states (USA), launched in April 2018.
+America is in many ways one of crypto’s first cradles and there are several other crypto exchanges from here.

 The company behind Chainrift is 21MIL.
 21MIL is a consultancy and development team focusing on the blockchain industry.
 The team behind ChainRift say that they felt that “there was a need for a user-friendly and functional exchange, targeting casual users as well as seasoned traders.”